iffse/pay-respects/README.md

 ## Current Progress

+Current option to write rules should cover most of the cases.

-We need more rule files!
+We need more rule files, contributions are welcomed!